All information concerning our COVID-19 approach.

 What does this mean in practice?

-What to do in case of (suspected) infection or after quarantine?
+What to do in case of (suspected) infection?

 You should inform the university of applied sciences as soon as possible.
 We will make sure this information is treated confidentially.
 You can find the complete reporting procedure on My Dinar (accessible for students and staff).
 With these guidelines, we comply with GDPR legislation.

 - Call us, or complete the online form.

 By telephone: call your department secretariat or the general number (09 234 90 00).
 When you call, one of our staff members will run through a report form with you to get all useful information.